RHsyseng/t5g-field-support-team-utils/CONTRIBUTING.md

 ## Add a new scheduled task

-We use [Celery beat](https://docs.celeryq.dev/en/stable/userguide/periodic-tasks.html) to run our scheduled tasks, which gather data from various API's and combine it into what is visible on our dashboard.
+We use [Celery beat](https://docs.celeryq.dev/en/stable/userguide/periodic-tasks.html) to run our scheduled tasks, which gather data from various APIs and combine it into what is visible on our dashboard.

 Here's a simple example of how you can add a new scheduled task: